doyleyoung/bionic/README.md

 ## Quick Start

-Before we start, make sure sass is installed and available in your terminal path.
+Before we start, make sure that the following tools are available in your system:

+- ### SASS is installed and available in your terminal path

 You can install sass from [here](https://sass-lang.com/install).
 Ensure availability by executing scss command:
 ```bash